wp-plugins/name-directory/readme.txt

 1. Unzip the file which results into a directory called `name-directory`
 1. Upload that directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Create a new name directory and
+1. Create a new name directory and add some names
 1. Copy the shortcode and paste it into a post or page to show it on your website

 == Frequently Asked Questions ==